 - See geothermal energy in action, powering the country, and growing food in green houses.

-- Relax in the Blue Lagoon, and soak in the geo-thermally heated sea water.
+- Relax in the Blue Lagoon and lesser known Secret Lagoon’s geo-thermally heated water.

 Meet Your Guides